 - All tests were carried out three times and the speeds recorded above are averages.

 - The USB drive was formatted as XFS.
 Testing was also carried out with EXT4 but achieved much lower speeds.

 - The Pi’s core temperature was monitored throughout testing with “vcgencmd measure_temp“, recording a maximum of 74 C during the copies.
-Idle temperature was 69 C. Room temperature 23 C.
+Idle temperature was 69 C. Room temperature was 23 C.

 Before testing on the Pi, the USB stick performance was measured locally on the laptop, to prove it could sustain speeds high enough for significant testing.
 Results were as follows.

 Table 4.
 Proving the USB stick prior to Pi testing.

 The USB stick was able to perform at 126.5 MB/s for reading, 117.4 MB/s for writing.
 This can be taken as maximum performance for the stick.
 It exceeds read and write speeds on the Pi (just), and can be taken as the maximum stick performance.